idptools/metapredict/README.md

 ### Recent changes
 This section is a log of recent changes with metapredict.
 My hope is that as I change things, this section can help you figure out why a change was made and if it will break any of your current workflows.
 The first major changes were made for the 0.56 release, so tracking will start there.
 Reasons are not provided for bug fixes for because the reason can assumed to be fixing the bug...

+#### V2.6 (metapredict V2-FF) (May 2023)
+Changes:

+* V2.6 represents an update of metapredict to a version we refer to as metapredict V2-FF.
+V2-F22 provides a dramatic improvement in prediction performance when `batch_mode()` is used.
+On CPUs, this provides a 5-20x improvement in performance.
+On GPUs, this enables proteome-wide prediction in seconds.

+* Removed explicit multicore support and replaced with implicit parallelization in via `batch_predict()`.

+* `batch_predict()` is now called in non-legacy predict for `predict_disorder_fasta()`, and can also be called via a `predict_disorder_batch()` which can take either a list or dictionary of sequences.

+* From command-line tools, `metapredict-predict-idrs`, and `metapredict-predict-disorder` will also use batch mode if legacy=False (default), which as well as being much faster now provide a status bar.

+* Note that this update adds `tqdm` as a dependency for metapredict

 #### V2.5 (March 2023)